 - Partnerships Fund Panel [incl.
-Doctoral Impact, Impact Workshops] meeting: 14 June 2022
+Doctoral Impact, Impact Workshops] meeting: Oct/Nov 2022 (TBC)

-Projects will need to start by or after 1 July 2022.
+Projects will need to start on or after 1 December 2022.
 There is a rolling application deadline for Doctoral Impact Fund and Impact Workshops Fund.
-The next EPSRC IAA call/panel meeting will be in Michaelmas term.
+The next EPSRC IAA call/panel meeting will be in Trinity term.

 Pre-submission feedback: IAA staff are happy to review and provide feedback on draft applications prior to final submission.
 Please submit feedback requests to email@example.com up to 3 days before the application deadline.
 Late feedback requests may be considered subject to staff availability, urgency and need.

 User Engagement: Applicants must include a letter of support from their user(s)/non-academic partner(s) with their application; this will minimise time delays between the funding decision and project start.
 The letter should clearly detail that what the partner will contribute to the project is in line with the information provided in the application.